Vegan Jam Tarts

 Instructions

 - Place the saucepan over medium heat.
-Mash the berries with the back of a fork (or use a stick blender).
-Stir the mixture for 5-10 minutes or until it has thickened and has a similar consistency to regular jam.
-If the mixture is too thick, add a dash of water and cook the jam until it reaches your desired consistency.
+Mash the berries with the back of a fork or a stick blender.
+Stir the mixture for 5-10 minutes or until it has thickened and has a consistency similar to store-bought jam.
+If the mixture is too thick, add a dash of water to thin out.
 If the mixture is too runny, cook the jam for a little longer.

 - Set aside the jam to cool.
-The jam will thicken slightly as it cools.
+The jam will thicken as it cools.

 - Add all ingredients to a large mixing bowl or food processor.
 Mix until the dough starts to clump together.
 The dough should be quite soft but pliable and can be pinched between two fingers without breaking.
 If the dough is too dry, add 1 tablespoon of water and mix again.
 If the dough is too wet, add 1 tablespoon of flour and mix again.

-- Gently knead the dough into a smooth ball (note 4).
+- On a lightly floured work surface, gently press the dough into a smooth ball (note 3).

-- Use a 6 cm (2 ½ inches) fluted cookie cutter to cut circles out of your pastry.
+- Use a 6 cm (2 1/2 inches) fluted cookie cutter to cut circles out of your pastry.
 Gently press the pastry circles into your tart moulds.
-Re-roll the remaining pastry and repeat until all of the dough has been used up.
+Repeat with the remaining dough.

-- Use your fingertips or a small spoon to press the pastry against the bottom and sides of each tart mold. (note 5)
+- Use your fingertips or some leftover pastry to press the pastry against the bottom and sides of each tart mold.

 - Dollop around 1 tablespoon of jam in the middle of each tart.
 If needed, smooth out the jam in each tart.

-- Bake the tarts in the oven for around 20 minutes or until the tarts are slightly golden brown.
-Allow the tarts to completely cool in the moulds.
+- Bake the vegan jam tarts for around 20 minutes or until the tarts are slightly golden brown.
+Place your pans on a wire rack and let the tarts completely cool in their pans.

-- Remove the tarts from their molds and enjoy!
-Store the tarts in an airtight container at room temperature for 2 days, in the fridge for 1 week or in the freezer for up to 1 month
+- Remove the tarts from their pans and enjoy!
+Store them in an airtight container at room temperature for 2 days, in the fridge for 1 week or in the freezer for up to 1 month

 Notes